Skip to Content

 Audiologist meaning

-An audiologist is a hearing healthcare professional that manages, focuses and finds a solution to problems in the auditory system of a patient.
+An audiologist is a hearing healthcare professional who manages, focuses and finds a solution to problems in the auditory system of a patient.
 Audiologists are professionally trained to diagnose, treat and monitor all levels of hearing loss, tinnitus symptoms and balance issues (vestibular).

 The primary responsibility of an audiologist is to evaluate and diagnose hearing and balance disorders.
 They utilise a range of diagnostic tests and tools to assess the functioning of the auditory system and determine the nature and extent of a patient's hearing loss or vestibular disorder.